akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240213000000/index.md

 **ABSTRACT**
 Querying structured databases with natural language (NL2SQL) has remained a difficult problem for years.
-Recently, the advancement of machine learning (ML), natural language processing (NLP), and <b>large</b> <b>language</b> <b>models</b> <b>(LLM)</b> have led to significant improvements in performance, with the best model achieving ~85% percent accuracy on the benchmark Spider dataset.
+Recently, the advancement of machine learning (ML), natural language processing (NLP), and <b>large</b> <b>language</b> <b>models</b> <b>(LLM)</b> have led to significant improvements in performance, with the best model achieving ~85% percent accuracy on the <b>benchmark</b> Spider dataset.
 However, there is a lack of a systematic understanding of the types, causes, and effectiveness of error-handling mechanisms of errors for erroneous queries nowadays.
 To bridge the gap, a taxonomy of errors made by four representative NL2SQL models was built in this work, along with an in-depth analysis of the errors.
 Second, the causes of model errors were explored by analyzing the model-human <b>attention</b> <b>alignment</b> to the natural language query.
 Last, a within-subjects user study with 26 participants was conducted to investigate the effectiveness of three interactive error-handling mechanisms in NL2SQL.
 Findings from this paper shed light on the design of model structure and error discovery and repair strategies for natural language data query interfaces in the future.

 {{</citation>}}

-### (64/78) EmoWear: Exploring Emotional Teasers for Voice Message Interaction on Smartwatches (Pengcheng An et al., 2024)
+### (1/2 | 64/79) EmoWear: Exploring Emotional Teasers for Voice Message Interaction on Smartwatches (Pengcheng An et al., 2024)

 {{<citation>}}